 We are hiring!
 We have three PhD positions opening in the next two years.
 They will all focus on insect biomechanics.
 Get in touch if you want to know more!
 We are also always excited to hear from curious prospective postdoctoral researchers and collaborators from all scientific disciplines.
 We have experience in obtaining funding from a variety of sources, so please get in touch if you like what we do, and/or have an idea that you think would fit within our research interests.

-Latest advert here!
+Latest Postdoc position here!